 What is vinyl chloride?

 Vinyl chloride is a colorless gas with a mild, sweet odor.
 It burns easily and it is not stable at high temperatures.
 Vinyl chloride is a manufactured substance that does not occur naturally.
 It can be formed when other substances such as trichloroethane, trichloroethylene, and tetrachloroethylene are broken down.

 How can vinyl chloride affect my health?

 Breathing high levels of vinyl chloride can cause you to feel dizzy or sleepy.
 Breathing very high levels can cause you to pass out, and breathing extremely high levels can cause death.
 Some people who have breathed vinyl chloride for several years have changes in the structure of their livers.
 People are more likely to develop these changes if they breathe high levels of vinyl chloride.
-Some people who work with vinyl chloride have nerve damage and develop immune reactions.
-The lowest levels that produce liver changes, nerve damage, and immune reaction in people are not known.
+Some people who work with vinyl chloride have nerve damage and develop alterations in immunity.
+The lowest levels that produce liver changes, nerve damage, and alterations in immunity in people are not known.
 Some workers exposed to very high levels of vinyl chloride have problems with the blood flow in their hands.
 Their fingers turn white and hurt when they go into the cold.
 Highly exposed workers have also developed a specific type of cancer known as angiosarcoma of the liver.
 The effects of drinking high levels of vinyl chloride are unknown.
 If you spill vinyl chloride on your skin, it will cause numbness, redness, and blisters.

-How likely is vinyl chloride to cause cancer?
+Can vinyl chloride cause cancer?

 Tobacco smoke contains low levels of vinyl chloride, so limiting your family's exposure to cigarette or cigar smoke may help reduce their exposure to vinyl chloride.

 For more information?